JuliaAI/LearnAPI.jl/docs/src/model_traits.md

 ```

 This means `LearnAPI.is_pure_julia(model) = true` whenever `model isa MyModelType` in the
 above example.

+Every trait has a global fallback implementation for `::Type`.

-Traits that vary from instance to instance of the same type are discouraged, except in
+Traits that vary from instance to instance of the same type are discouraged, except in the
-the case of composite models (`is_wrapper(model) = true`) where this is unavoidable.
+case of composite models (`is_wrapper(model) = true`) where this is unavoidable.
 One
-reason for this so one can associate with each model type a unique set of trait-based
+reason for this is so one can associate with each model type a unique set of trait-based
 "model metadata" for inclusion in searchable model databases.
 This requirement
 occasionally requires that an existing model implementation be split into several separate
 LearnAPI implementations (e.g., one for regression and another for classification).